Transformations of High-Level Synthesis Codes for High-Performance Computing: Pipeline-Enabling Transformations

 To minimize the number of cycles spent in filling/draining pipelines (where the circuit is not streaming at full throughput), we can flatten nested loops to move the fill/drain phases to the outermost loop, fusing/absorbing code that is not in the innermost loop if necessary.

 \listingref{loop_coalescing_before} shows a code with two nested loops, and gives the total number of cycles required to execute the program.
-The latency of the drain phase of the inner loop and the latency of \texttt{Code1} outside the inner loop must be \emph{paid at every iteration} of the outer loop.
-If $N_0 \gg L_0$, the cycle count becomes just $L_1 + N_0 N_1 {-} 1$, but for applications where $N_0$ is comparable to $L_0$, even if $N_1$ is large, this means that the drain of the inner pipeline can significantly impact performance.
-By \emph{coalescing} the two loops into a single loop (shown in \listingref{loop_coalescing_after}), the next iteration of the outer loop can be executed immediately after the previous finishes.
+The latency of the drain phase of the inner loop and the latency of \texttt{Bar} outside the inner loop must be \emph{paid at every iteration} of the outer loop.
+If $N_0 {\gg} L_0$, the cycle count becomes just $L_1 + N_0 N_1$, but for applications where $N_0$ is comparable to $L_0$, draining the inner pipeline can significantly impact the runtime (even if $N_1$ is large).
+By transforming the code such that all loops are \emph{perfectly nested} (see \listingref{loop_coalescing_after}), the HLS tool can effectively \emph{coalesce} the loops into a single pipeline, where next iteration of the \emph{outer} loop can be executed immediately after the previous finishes.

-To perform the transformation in \listingref{loop_coalescing}, we had to absorb \texttt{Code1} into the coalesced loop, adding a loop guard (\coderef{loop_guard} in \listingref{loop_coalescing_after}), corresponding to pipelined loop fusion (\seclink{fusion}), where the second pipelined ``loop'' consists of a single iteration.
+To perform the transformation in \listingref{loop_coalescing}, we had to absorb \texttt{Bar} into the inner loop, adding a loop guard (\coderef{loop_guard} in \listingref{loop_coalescing_after}), analogous to pipelined loop fusion (\seclink{fusion}), where the second pipelined ``loop'' consists of a single iteration.
 This contrasts the loop peeling transformation, which is used by CPU compilers to regularize loops to avoid branch mispredictions and increasing amenability to vectorization.
 While loop peeling can also be beneficial in hardware, e.g., to avoid deep conditional logic in a pipeline, small inner loops can see a significant performance improvement by eliminating the draining phase.

-To avoid the modulo in the loop guard, we can often perform strength reduction, e.g., for values of $N_0$ that are a power of two, reducing the modulo to a binary AND.
-In the general case, we can re-introduce the individual loop variables manually.
-An example of this is given in \secref{condition_flattening}.